AndersFluur/LinkPlayApi/README.md

 URInterface:
 http://$ReceiverIpAddress/httpapi.asp?command=getPlayerStatus

-Description: Allows you to query Sonoé iEast to find out: The currently playing song, the title of the song and other metadata
+Description: Allows you to query LinkPlay to find out: The currently playing song, the title of the song and other metadata

 - Supported Formats: JSON
 - HTTP Request: GET